SeryioGonzalez/Azure_IoT_Lab/sample-app/README.md

 ![Lab diagram](../images/app-2.png "Header Image")

 ### Creating IoT applications
-For this, create a sample VM as you did in module 2.
-Use the following command for installing the required packages:
+For this, create a new sample VM as you did in module 2, but for playing the role of a simulated sensor in that case.
+Use the following command for installing the required packages in this new APP VM:

 ```
 sudo apt-get update -y